Albury: Industry

-Albury serves as an administrative centre for the agricultural communities around the area, and the city is the home of the Norske Skog newsprint paper mill which processes the pine logs planted in the mountains to the east, a major processing centre of the Australian Taxation Office, and many other smaller secondary industries.
+Albury serves as an administrative centre for the agricultural communities around the district and is a major processing centre of the Australian Taxation Office, and many other smaller secondary industries.
 Other large employers are: The Commercial Club Albury and Hume Bank.
 One of Albury's major employers was DSI Holdings.
 Originally the Kaitlers Road facility was opened as an expansion for Borg-Warner in 1971, manufacturing gearboxes for various manufacturers including Ford, Holden and even Maserati.
 At its peak in 1982 it employed 1251 people.
 The ownership of the plant changed several times – it was sold in 1987 to Nylex.
 It was sold again in 2002 to ION Ltd but the company collapsed in 2004 with debt to creditors of $550 million.
 Due to a failed deal with Holden the workforce was reduced to 750 people.
 Chinese car manufacturer Geely Group then purchased the bankrupt DSI company for $48 million in March 2009 and the plant then exported automatic transmissions to Geely, Ssangyong and Mahindra.
 In 2014 DSI Holdings closed the Lavington factory resulting in the loss of the remaining 142 jobs.

 The Australian pizza chain Eagle Boys was founded in Albury but ceased operations in 2017 when it was purchased by Pizza Hut.

 The Hume Power Station is a hydro-electric power station located at the Hume Dam on the Murray River, near Albury.
 The power station is operated by Eraring Energy and has two 29 MW turbines.